neoclide/coc.nvim/issue.md

 ─── src/handler/signature.ts:68-75 ───
-[bug · medium] The async callback passed to `process.nextTick` is never awaited by the event emitter and has no try/catch or `.catch()`.
+✅ resolved — the deferred callback body is wrapped in try/catch and errors are logged [bug · medium] The async callback passed to `process.nextTick` is never awaited by the event emitter and has no try/catch or `.catch()`.
 Both `this.handler.getCurrentState()` and `this._triggerSignatureHelp(...)` can reject: `getCurrentState()` internally calls